anthonybocci/Xali/documentation/translate.md

 'app/config/parameters.yml' and update locale from 'en' to your language.

-Finally, commit and click on 'Pull request' on Github.
+Finally, commit and click on 'Pull request' on Github (if you've forked the repository).
+If you've any problem, declare an *issue* on Github and a Xali's member will help you.